-In the past decade, Thailand has become synonymous with sun, sand, beach, and partying for travelers across the world.
+In the past decade, Thailand has become synonymous with sun, sand, beaches, and partying for travelers across the world.
 Therefore, visiting Thailand in April will give you all that and a lot more.
 Not only can you enjoy the clear blue skies throughout the length and breadth of Thailand, but also savor the Thai new year festivities which is a nationwide party filled with zealous people celebrating their culture.

 About Thailand In April